-Kitty Kat Haven foster parents provide temporary homes for one of our adult cats prior to adoption.
+Kitty Kat Haven foster parents provide temporary homes for one of our adult cats before adoption.
 Providing a foster home is a wonderful and personal way you can contribute to saving homeless pets.
-Kitty Kat Haven cats need extra love, and care before they can be adopted.
-By providing foster care for a few days, weeks, or months, you can be a giving a lifesaving gift to one of these special cats.
+Kitty Kat Haven cats need extra love and care before they can be adopted.
+By providing foster care for a few days, weeks, or months, you can be a giving a lifesaving gift to one of these unique cats.

 Fostering gives our cats a chance to get used to life in a house, and an opportunity to learn that people can be kind, food is available, and there is a warm, secure place to sleep.
 Of course, taking a foster pet into one’s home, loving him/her, and then letting him/her go requires a special kind of person.
-Fostering will help prepare a our cats for adoption into a loving home or proving a terminally ill cat with a loving home at the end of their lives.
-We currently have two types of foster a regular and hospice.
+Fostering will help prepare our cats for adoption into a loving home or proving a terminally ill cat with a loving home at the end of their lives.
+We currently have two types of fosters regular and hospice.

 Kitty Kat Haven has procedures for screening potential foster homes.
 If someone is interested in fostering a KKH cat, the prospective foster parent is asked to submit this application.